Insulin syringe with peptide dosing measurement markings — mcg to unit conversion guide — Apex Laboratory

 Calculation 2: Converting mg/mL to mcg/mL

-Most peptide research protocols specify doses in micrograms (mcg) rather than milligrams (mg), because working doses are typically in the microgram range.
+Most peptide research protocols specify target amounts in micrograms (mcg) rather than milligrams (mg), because working amounts are typically in the microgram range.
 The conversion is simple:

 Concentration (mcg/mL) = Concentration (mg/mL) × 1,000